BlackWasp

 */

-The fifth constructor for the BitArray class allows its contents to be copied from an array of byte values.
-Each byte is split into eight bits within the created collection.
-The first byte is copied to the first eight bits of the BitArray with the least significant bit being the first item in the collection.
-The second byte is copied to items eight to fifteen and so on.
+The fifth constructor generates the BitArray contents from an array of bytes.
+Each byte is split into eight bits in the created collection.
+The first byte is copied to the first eight bits of the BitArray with the least significant bit as the first item in the collection.
+The second byte is copied to indexes eight to fifteen and so on.

 byte[] bytes = new byte[] { 1, 170 };